Posted On: September 16, 2009 by Ronald V. Miller, Jr.

 The results from the University of Michigan and the University of Illinois contradict this Journal of General Internal Medicine study.
 At Michigan, one of the first to experiment with full disclosure of malpractice, existing claims and lawsuits dropped to 83 in August 2007 from 262 in August 2001.
 The number of medical malpractice lawsuits against the University of Illinois has dropped by half in two years after it started its program.

-I suspect that apologies do help, but in the end, it does not change the obvious: when you hurt someone - either in the operating room or when you bump into them on the street - apologizing is the right thing to do.
-This social contract we all signed should really trump the question of whether malpractice lawsuits increase or decrease.
+I suspect that apologies help, but it does not change the obvious: when you hurt someone – either in the operating room or when you bump into them on the street – apologizing is the right thing to do.
+This social contract we all signed should really trump whether malpractice lawsuits increase or decrease.